 Letter names are introduced to students of Primary age and are used in conjunction with solfege throughout the duration of their tuition at GMC.

 7. When will my child go into a private lesson so they can “learn properly”?

 Students remain in classes for as long as possible to establish and their music education in a wholistic manner.
 Class students receive a very solid grounding in a broad range of musical concepts including pitch, harmony, note-reading, rhythm, dynamics, articulation, theory and general knowledge, just to name a few.
 Correct technique and posture is delivered and expected from the first lesson and all students undertaking instrument tuition are expected to practise regularly.

 8. Do you offer a trial lesson?

-Grand Music Central do not offer “free trial” or “trial lessons”.
-Assessments are arranged for students showing interest in commencing piano, to ascertain the aptitude and level of interest of both the student and parent.
-For children of Pre Schooler age, two introductory lessons are required to become acquainted with the Jiggle Music and Kinderbeat programs.
+Grand Music Central can arrange a fee-based, half hour assessment for students showing interest in commencing piano, to ascertain the aptitude and level of interest of both the student and parent.
+For children of Pre Schooler age, two fee-based introductory lessons are required to become acquainted with the Jiggle Music and Kinderbeat programs before proceeding with enrolment.